Illustrative instrumentation example

 • Exception handling happens too late.

-• Accountability is weakened at the exact handoff point that matters.
+• Accountability is weakened at the handoff point that matters.

 What this typically looks like